boostorg/redis/README.md

 ## Why Aedis

-The main reason for why I started writing Aedis was to have a client compatible with Asio asynchronous model.
+The main reason for why I started writing Aedis was to have a client compatible with the Asio asynchronous model.
 As I made progresses I could also address what I considered weaknesses in other libraries.
-Due to time constraints I won't be able to give a detailed comparison with each client listed in the [official](https://redis.io/docs/clients/#cpp) list of clients, instead I will focus on the most popular client on github in number of stars, namely
+Due to time constraints I won't be able to give a detailed comparison with each client listed in the [official](https://redis.io/docs/clients/#cpp) list of clients, instead I will focus on the most popular C++ client on github in number of stars, namely

 * https://github.com/sewenew/redis-plus-plus